Script Example: Body Mass Index

 Home, Up: Scripts

-On the first age in this chapter we created our first script, which prompts for height and weight and calculates the body mass index, rounding it to one digit after the decimal point -- here is it again:
+On the first page in this chapter we created our first script, which prompts for height and weight and calculates the body mass index, rounding it to one digit after the decimal point -- here is it again:

 PROMPT $cm enter height in cm: